blab/ebola-narrative-ms/README.md

 **Figure 3**, "Transmission patterns within and between health zones", as well as corresponding supplementary figures, are produced by `./notebooks/chains.ipynb`

+**Figure 4**, "Initial genomic evidence for an infection relapse event" was created similarly to Figure 2.

 **Supplementary Figures 2 & 3**, "Patterns of transmission between health zones (HZ)" and "Viral movements are robust to subsampling" are produced by the same notebook as Figure 3 (`./notebooks/chains.ipynb`).

 **Supplementary Figure 4**, "The outbreak was sustained by movement between health zones", is produced by `./notebooks/exploded_tree.ipynb`.

+**Supplementary Figures 5 & 6**, "Genomic characterization of transmission after unsafe burial of a pastor" and "Secondary transmission associated with infection of a motorcycle taxi driver", are produced from Auspice screenshots of the `./auspice/ebola-narrative-ms_full-build.json` dataset with additional manual annotations.

 # Extended methods